Home » Running Muscles for Speed » The Weakest Link Principle For Running Speed: Why Speed May Rise Only As Far As Its Weakest Link Allows

 and more on improving what limits the whole system?

-That may be a different way to think about speed.
+That is a different way to think about speed.

 ⚠️ The More-Is-Better Trap